This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How do I become a vendor at C2E2?

-You can apply through the C2E2 website by submitting an application form, including your business details, product type, booth photos, and licensing information.
-Food and beverage vendors may require additional approval.
+Apply through the C2E2 website by submitting an application form with your business details, product type, booth photos, and licensing information.
+Food and beverage vendors need additional approval through McCormick Place.
+Apply early for better booth selection — we applied late in 2025 and still got in, but earlier is better.

 How much does it cost to have a booth at C2E2?